What Are The Product Labeling Requirements For Imports Into The United States?

 Tracking Labels

-• Traceability: This aids in tracing the product in case of recalls or safety concerns.
+Traceability: This feature enables the tracing of products in the event of recalls or safety concerns.

 Safety Standards Compliance

-• Certification: Labels should indicate compliance with relevant safety standards, assuring consumers.
+Certification: Labels should indicate compliance with relevant safety standards, ensuring consumer confidence.

 5. Automotive Products Labeling Requirements